liuqx315/Multiscale-pattern/sundials_extensions/doc/source/FortranInterface.rst

    :c:func:`FARKBBDINIT()` must be made instead.

-   Finally, if there is a change in any of the linear solver inputs, then a call to FARKSPGMR, FARKSPBCG, or FARKSPTFQMR must also be made; in this case the linear solver memory is reallocated.
+   Finally, if there is a change in any of the linear solver inputs, then a call to FARKSPGMR, FARKSPBCG, FARKSPTFQMR or FARKPCG must also be made; in this case the linear solver memory is reallocated.

 9. `Memory deallocation`